iotaledger/wiki-legacy/README.md

 ### IOTA Specific Terms

 * **`Tangle`**: A directed acyclic graph (DAG) as a distributed ledger which stores all transaction data of the IOTA network.
 It is a Blockchain without the blocks and the chain (so is it really a Blockchain?).
 The Tangle is the first distributed ledger to achieve **scalability**, **no fee transactions** as well as **quantum proof security**.
 Contrary to today’s Blockchains, consensus is no-longer decoupled but instead an intrinsic part of the system, leading to a decentralized and self-regulating peer-to-peer network.
-* **`Seed`**: 81-char string consisting only of latin letters and 9's which is used to access an account.
+* **`Seed`**: 81-char string consisting only of uppercase latin letters and 9's which is used to access an account.
 A seed is like a private key/password.
 Keep it secure and don't share it with anyone.
 If someone has access to your seed they can access your account.
 * **`Tips`**: Unconfirmed transactions which have no other transactions referencing them.
 * **`Confirm/Validate`**: In order to broadcast a new transaction in IOTA, you must first validate two previous transactions.
 This validations happens through cross-checking for conflicting transactions as well as the completion of a Proof of Work puzzle.
 * **`Branch/Trunk Transactions`**: Two transactions which were referenced by another transaction.